OleeL/Arkanoid/README.md

 * Non engine physics
 * Custom Graphics

-This is the game as I submitted it to university.
+This is the game as I submitted for a university assignment.
 There are other things that I would like to add such as:

 * Balancing ball speeds
 * Main Menu
 * Saved Scores
+* High Score List
+* Settings to change sfx (and perhaps limit framerate)
 * More levels

 The release of the game can be found [here](https://github.com/OleeL/Arkanoid-like-game-JMonkey-Engine/releases)